CodeS42/CodeS42/README.md

-### 🧠 About Me

 Hi!
 I'm Serena, a computer science student at [42 School](https://42.fr/)!
-- I'm passionate about building smart, and useful tools.
-- I'm interested in data science and cybersecurity, and curious about many other fields!
+Passionate about building smart, and useful tools, I'm interested in AI and cybersecurity, and curious about many other fields!

 ---